Understanding the Emotional Ties of Trauma Bonds

 Breaking Free and Recovering from Trauma Bonds

-1. Establish a safe exit plan that includes how or when you will leave, where you will stay and what documents, information, etc. you will need to have readily accessible.
+Establish an exit plan that includes how or when you will leave, where you will stay, and what documents, information, etc. you will need to have readily accessible.
 Share your plan with significant others you can trust and rely on for support.
 Becoming financially independent and seeking legal advice may be necessary in some situations.
 Executing this plan may take time, being patient and waiting until all steps are in place can increase the likelihood of success.

 If you’re ready to claim your best life, contact me now!